If you need information on this website in a different format please email our Web team here.

 • page URL (web page address)

-• any particular software or assistive technology being used (for example browser, screen reader)
+• any particular software or assistive technology being used (e.g. a screen reader)

 We will aim to respond as quickly as possible and, if applicable, add a fix to our website bug fix schedule.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you are not happy with how we respond to any issues you raise, please contact the Equality Advisory and Support Service (EASS).
+If you are not happy with how we respond to any issues you raise, please contact EASS.

-This statement was updated on 8 February 2023 and is regularly reviewed.
+This statement was updated on 5 March 2024.